 Published by Elaine

 Elaine Dusetzina is an 11-year Navy veteran and a Navy spouse with two young daughters.
-Years of ignoring her own health due to the demands of motherhood, Elaine ended up in an unhealthy state and had to find her way out.
-Her love for learning and determination led her to a much healthier well-being.
-Of course, she's still a work in progress and continues to find ways on improving herself.
+Years of ignoring her own health due to the demands of motherhood, Elaine found herself in an unhealthy state and realized she needed a lifestyle change.
+With small changes, she made progress towards a healthier well-being.

-During her journey, she realized a passion for health awareness and health promotion as well as serving women to guide them on their journey towards better health.
-Currently she is pursuing a graduate degree at Cal U of PA to become a certified health and wellness coach and earn an MS degree in Exercise Science and Health Promotions.
+With a passion for health awareness and health promotion, Elaine is currently pursuing a graduate degree at Cal U of PA to become a certified health and wellness coach and earn an MS degree in Exercise Science and Health Promotions.